Definition and diagnosis of mitral valve prolapse

 - Mayo Medical School

 Mitral valve prolapse (MVP) is a common cause of mitral regurgitation (MR).
 Although most patients with MVP have mild, trivial, or no MR , it is the most common cause of surgical MR in developed countries .
 Other potential complications include infective endocarditis and arrhythmias.
 The diagnosis of MVP is suspected on physical examination and confirmed by echocardiography.

 The definition, classification, etiology, pathology, and diagnosis of MVP will be reviewed here.
 Other aspects of MVP and associated MR are discussed separately.
-(See "Nonarrhythmic complications of mitral valve prolapse" and "Arrhythmic complications of mitral valve prolapse" and "Natural history of chronic mitral regurgitation in mitral valve prolapse and flail mitral leaflet" and "Mitral valve prolapse syndrome".)
+(See "Nonarrhythmic complications of mitral valve prolapse" and "Arrhythmic complications of mitral valve prolapse" and "Natural history of chronic mitral regurgitation caused by mitral valve prolapse and flail mitral leaflet" and "Mitral valve prolapse syndrome".)

 The prevalence of mitral valve prolapse (MVP) in the general population varies among studies, mostly due to variable criteria used for diagnosis.
 Reports published early in the development of echocardiography suggested high MVP prevalence, 4 to 10 percent [3-5] and even close to 20 percent in selected populations.
 These early reports are now considered inaccurate because echocardiographic criteria for diagnosis were not yet fully developed and lacked specificity.